-- 1 The rules regarding exemption from any of the individual components of Bar training are set out in the BSB Handbook at Rules Q7-Q12. - 2 You may apply to us for exemption from the individual foundations of legal knowledge subjects which must be passed for completion of the academic component of Bar training (see Part 2A of this Bar Qualification Manual).
+- 1 The rules regarding exemption from any of the individual components of Bar training are set out in the BSB Handbook at Rules Q7-Q12. - 2 You may apply to us for exemption from the individual foundations of legal knowledge subjects for completion of the academic component of Bar training (see Part 2A of this Bar Qualification Manual).